 Papers are accepted on a rolling basis.
 However, to be considered for the May issue, manuscripts must be received by March 1st.
 To be considered for the December issue, manuscripts must be received by October 1st.
 Guidelines for manuscript development can be found in the About This Journal section.
 Manuscript inquiries should be sent to the Editor, Dr. Osaro E. Airen, at email@example.com.

-Current Issue: Volume 2, Issue 2 (2017)
+Current Issue: Volume 3, Issue 1 (2018)

 Robin A. Belue, James Martinez, Regina Suriel, and Ellice P. Martin